PennLINC/Larsen_EI_Development/index.md

 The goal of this project is to measure the development of the E:I ratio using fMRI.
 First, we use a pharmalogical imaging dataset with the GABAergic benzodiazepine alprazolam to empirically generate a multivariate model for the effect of shifts in the E:I ratio on patterns of fMRI connectivity.
 We then apply this model to a large developmental and assess how model-predicted E:I ratio changes with age.
 This is a guide to the scripts used to execute the primary  analyses.

 ## Requirements
 The analysis scripts should be run on R version 4.
 It requires a number of R packages which are listed within the scripts.
+R is free to download here: https://www.r-project.org/
 Input data for the multivariate classification are too large for github.

+## Notes
+Scripts 1-3 can be viewed, but the source data is not on github Script 04 takes hours or more to run on a single computer if permutation testing is on.

 ## File overview
 01: This downloads the output of all the flywheel processing (including fmriprep and XCP processing).
 Those scripts can be found in xcp_fw directory.